harxxhilgg/makrEight-knowyouremoji/README.md

 ## Demo

-A live demo of the app can be found at [codesandbox-know-your-emoji](https://codesandbox.io/s/markeight-knowyouremoji-exrj62?file=/src/App.js)
+- Live demo of the app can be found at [codesandbox-know-your-emoji](https://exrj62.csb.app/)
+- To make improvements to the code in this Sandbox, you can fork the [Sandbox](https://codesandbox.io/s/markeight-knowyouremoji-exrj62?file=/src/App.js) environment and proceed with the desired changes.

 ## Description